 Next step: Enjoy your Floors!

 Tommy C: Thank you, Shawna, for that detailed information about acid staining floors during construction.
 I know it’s a common planning question with our DIY customers.
 Check out our blog for more on the Care and Maintenance for Acid Stained Floors and other decorative concrete flooring projects.

-Tommy C: The LISTEN.DIRECTCOLORS.COM podcast is produced twice monthly for your enjoyment and show notes can be found at LISTEN.DIRECTCOLORS.COM.
+DIRECTCOLORS.COM/LISTEN DIY Home Improvement podcasts are produced twice monthly for your enjoyment and show notes can be found at DIRECTCOLORS.COM/LISTEN.
 Feel free to add the podcast to your favorite RSS feed.
 You can also follow us on Twitter, Facebook, Google+ and Instagram.
-All links are in the show notes.
-I’m Tommy Carter and thank you for joining us!
+I’m Tommy Carter and thanks again for joining us!

 Acid Staining Interior Floors

 Tips on Converting Patios into Indoor Living Space